+353-1-416-8900REST OF WORLD

 Qatar is investing heavily in developing infrastructure and construction projects, with USD 220+ billion invested in road networks, stadiums, facilities, and numerous major projects, including hotels, leisure, and recreation in the planning or construction phase.

 Qatari Diar remains the largest project client in Qatar in terms of the value of projects in execution.
 Its USD 17 billion mixed-use Lusali City is still considered one of the largest projects in the country.
-Other major projects include the FIFA World Cup 2022 stadiums, extension of the New Doha port pro, extension of Hamad International Airport, expressways, and road drainage projects run by the Public Works Authority (Ashghal), and development of free zones, led by the newly established Free Zone Authority.
+Other major projects were the FIFA World Cup 2022 stadiums,an extension of the New Doha port pro, an extension of Hamad International Airport, expressways, and road drainage projects run by the Public Works Authority (Ashghal), and development of free zones, led by the newly established Free Zone Authority.

 The Qatari construction market is fragmented, with many local players, including Redco Construction Al Mana, Medgulf Construction Company WLL, Bojamhoor Trading and Construction Co.
 WLL, Hamad bin Khalid (HBK) Contracting Company WLL, Harinsa Construction Company Qatar WLL, and Gulf Contracting Company as the major players.